troclaux/notes/kubernetes.md

   - ensures specified number of pod replicas are running
   - supports rolling updates and rollbacks
   - used for stateless applications
+  - a Deployment wraps around a ReplicaSet, and manages the ReplicaSet for you
+  - normally you will interact only with Deployment (not with ReplicaSet)
   - example: deploy a web application with 3 replicas
 - ReplicaSet
   - maintains a stable set of replica pods